Robert Sabonjian: Political career

 In 1969, he changed his affiliation to Republican in 1969 after the Democratic Party refused to endorse him for a fourth term.
 He subsequently won with 75 percent of the vote.

 In 1970, he famously fired striking police officers.
 He also championed the expansion of Waukegan to the west, which included Lakehurst shopping center.
 In total, the city expanded by some 20 square miles under Sabonjian's watch.

 In 1971, Sabonjian was subject to allegations of corruption, including collusion with gambling and prostitution interests.
 He was cleared of these charges, but ordered by a grand jury to stop accepting a car free of charge from a local car dealership.

 In 1977, he lost the mayoral election to reformer Bill Morris.
-He left a photo of himself in the office with a note reading "Good luck, you Irish S.O.B.
+He left a photo of himself in the office with a note reading, "Good luck, you Irish S.O.B.
 Bob."

 During his political comeback in 1985, Sabonjian boasted of how his supporters "came to the polls like locusts to vote for Bob Sabonjian."
-After his victory, Sabonjian made headlines by firing Waukegan's environmental inspector and finance director, hired under the administration of reformer Bill Morris.
+After he was returned to the mayoral office, Sabonjian made headlines by firing Waukegan's environmental inspector and finance director, who were hired under Morris's administration.
 Sabonjian also hired his daughter as an administrative assistant.
 He claimed during this term that Waukegan was "becoming the French Riviera of the Midwest."
 Sabonjian was also part of a plan to construct a stadium for the Chicago Bears on Waukegan's west side.

 Haig Paravonian took over the office of mayor after Sabonjian retired in 1989.

 Death and legacy

-Sabonjian died in Milwaukee in August 1992 after having a massive stroke.
-He was survived by Lorene, his wife, Dana, his daughter, and Robert Jr., his son.
-City buildings lowered flags to half staff in his memory.
+Sabonjian died in Milwaukee in August 1992 after a stroke.
+He was survived by his wife Lorene, his daughter Dana, and his son Robert Jr. City buildings lowered flags to half staff in his memory.

-Sabonjian's son, Robert Sabonjian Jr. served as mayor of Waukegan from 2009 to 2013.
+Sabonjian's son, Robert Jr., served as mayor of Waukegan from 2009 to 2013.

 A portion of Madison Street was renamed Robert V. Sabonjian Place, and both City Hall and the Police Department are located there.

-Sabonjian's name was read in the Congressional Record by Illinois Representative Robert McClory as a shining example of Waukegan's Armenian community, and in commemoration of the formation of the Armenian Republic in 1918.
+Sabonjian's name was read in the Congressional Record by US Representative Robert McClory as a shining example of Waukegan's Armenian community and in commemoration of the formation of the Armenian Republic in 1918.